Search for suitable ‘injecting room’ site in Dublin

-The HSE has launched the search for a facility in Dublin where drug users can inject themselves in a safe environment.
+The HSE has launched the search for a facility in Dublin where drug users can inject themselves in a safe environment, writes Stephen Rogers.

 A tender has just been published on the Government’s etenders website seeking “suitably qualified and experienced service providers” to submit applications to provide a medically supervised injecting facility in Dublin city centre area.